digitalocean/do_user_scripts/Debian-8/README.md

 Debian 8 Scripts
 ===========

-The scripts in this directory are targetted at Debian 8
+The scripts in this directory are targeted at Debian 8